LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

 #### Next Step

 Select the next step if the displayed condition is satisfied.
-You have three types of choices:
+You can select from the following:

 * Continue to the next interaction (in the dialog).
 * "End interaction," which stops the flow within the dialog.